radiovisual/functional-programming-resources/Readme.md

 Certain aspects of the javascript language make it tricky to harness the full power of a fully-functional language, namely:

 - **Javascript is not a statically-typed language.** Variables in javascript are dynamically-typed, which means that they can change their type at anytime.
 This is counter to the functional methodology where all symbols are immutable and have an explicit type.
-- **Variables are not immutable in Javascript.** Certain libraries / frameworks exist to help shape Javascript variables into immutable symbols.
-Note that the `const` keyword is coming to ES6, and has limited support right now.
+- **Variables are only immutable in ES6.** All ECMAScript specifications lower than 6 ( >= ES5 ) do not support immutable variables.
+Note that the `const` keyword is available in ES6, where variables declared like `const foo = 123;` are immutable, but objects declared with the `const` keyword are MUTABLE (see the next gotcha).
+- **In ES6, objects declared with `const` are mutable**.
+The idea here is that the **pointer reference to the object is immutable** when your object is declared with `const`, but the object itself is mutable.

 ###Libraries & Frameworks